Post-Purchase Experience 2026: 15 Key Statistics

 2. 92% of manufacturers cannot identify their end customers

-The opacity is structural.
-Traditional distribution was designed for physical logistics, not data flows.
-The result is that the company that designed, engineered, and manufactured the product — and will be held legally responsible when something goes wrong with it — has no direct relationship with the person using it.
+This figure is the root cause of nearly every post-purchase problem.
+Manufacturers sell to distributors, who sell to retailers, who sell to consumers — and at no point in that chain does the manufacturer necessarily learn who actually bought the product.
+The opacity is structural: traditional distribution was designed for physical logistics, not data flows.
+The result is that the company which designed, engineered, and manufactured the product — and bears legal responsibility when something goes wrong — has no direct relationship with the person using it.

-This matters beyond the obvious CRM opportunity.
-Without end-customer identification, product recalls become media campaigns rather than targeted notifications.
-Aftermarket commerce is impossible to execute.
+Without end-customer identification, recalls become expensive media campaigns rather than targeted notifications.
+Aftermarket commerce is structurally impossible.
 Warranty support requires customers to prove ownership they cannot document.
-Regulatory compliance under frameworks like the EU Digital Product Passport becomes a legal exposure.
+Regulatory compliance under frameworks like the EU Digital Product Passport becomes an active legal exposure.
+The 92% figure is not a critique of individual companies — it is a systems observation about an industry built before digital connectivity existed.
+The case for why every product needs a digital identity starts exactly here.

 3. The global aftermarket for durable goods exceeds $1 trillion annually